amanuelR/Relation-Scheme-Metadata-Model/ReadMe.md

 submit to the database to build the tables.
 If there was such a tool, it would save us a great deal of time, as well as provide a quality check on the eventual physical database.
 In this project, I am going to model the information content of the relation scheme diagram, combined with the database model into one model, and then write code to
-    a) enforce important constraints on the data that we put into our meta data database, and
+    <br>a) enforce important constraints on the data that we put into our meta data database, and
-    b) produce useful output (like the DDL statements to create the corresponding tables).
+    <br>b) produce useful output (like the DDL statements to create the corresponding tables).